Tigers sign Robbie Grossman to 2-year, $10 million contract

 Prior to his stint with the A’s, Grossman played for Minnesota and Houston.
 His .826 OPS last season was just two points shy of his career high in 2016.
 He also set a career high with 11 homers in that 2016 season with the Twins, although he’d have had a good chance to break that if last year had been a full season.

+“Robbie is a proven major league hitter and will bring consistent, competitive at-bats to our lineup,” Detroit general manager Al Avila said.
+“His name quickly came up when our front office began planning potential offseason additions, and all of us are looking forward to having his veteran presence both on the field and in the clubhouse.”

+The Tigers have largely stuck to smaller deals in free agency during their rebuild.
+Detroit hasn’t made the postseason since 2014.

-The Tigers announced the move Tuesday night.
-In a corresponding move, they designated outfielder Troy Stokes Jr. for assignment.
+In a corresponding move, the Tigers designated outfielder Troy Stokes Jr. for assignment.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports